lukaszs1942/HHC2023/docs/bonus.md

 ??? tip "Become the Fish"
     Perhaps there are some clues about the local aquatic life located in the HTML source code.

+??? tip "Fishing Machine"
+    There are a variety of strategies for automating repetative website tasks.
+Tools such as AutoKey and AutoIt allow you to programmatically examine elements on the screen and emulate user inputs.

 ## Solution